Take a fresh look at your lifestyle.

 A group of Igbo women in a discussionby Nick Abrams (https://unsplash.com/@nbabrams)

-It’s important to note that the price of pride is not a ‘purchase’ of the bride.
-Instead, it’s a token of appreciation to her family, acknowledging the time, love, and resources they’ve invested in raising her.
+It’s important to note that the pride price is not a ‘purchase’ of the bride.
+Rather, it’s a token of appreciation to her family.
+It’s a way of acknowledging the time, love, and resources they’ve invested in raising her.

 However, the practice can be misused.
 In some cases, families may demand exorbitant amounts, putting undue pressure on the groom.
 This can perpetuate harmful stereotypes and create a transactional view of marriage.

 The key is to strike a balance.
 The pride price should be a symbol of respect and appreciation, not a financial transaction.
 It should uphold the dignity of women, not undermine it.
-With this understanding, the price of pride can coexist with women’s empowerment in Igbo culture.
+With this understanding, the pride price can coexist with women’s empowerment in Igbo culture.

 The Legal Status of Pride Price in Nigeria Today

 In Nigeria, the legal status of pride price is somewhat complex.
-The Nigerian constitution does not explicitly recognize it, but it’s deeply ingrained in customary law.
+It’s not explicitly recognized by the Nigerian constitution, but it’s deeply ingrained in customary law.

 A gavel and a book of Nigerian lawby Annie Spratt (https://unsplash.com/@anniespratt)